Hearing Protection to Help Prevent Hearing Loss

 Second only to age deterioration, especially in adults under the age of 70, is ongoing exposure to loud noise, or noise-induced hearing loss (NIHL).
 Ongoing, repeated exposure to sound levels above 85 decibels (the sound of an idling bulldozer) for an extended period, or a single extreme noise event, like an explosion (210 dB+) can cause permanent hearing loss.

-In most cases, we can’t help fix your hearing after it’s been damaged, so our team of audiologists at Allision Audiology and Hearing Aid Center would rather help you prevent the damage and ensure that you, and our friends and neighbors in Houston and Lake Jackson, enjoy a lifetime of good hearing by educating our communities about how to protect their hearing and provide everyone with hearing protection.
+In most cases, we can’t help fix your hearing after it’s been damaged, so our team of audiologists at Allision Audiology and Hearing Aid Center would rather help you prevent the damage and ensure that you, and our friends and neighbors in Houston, enjoy a lifetime of good hearing by educating our communities about how to protect their hearing and provide everyone with hearing protection.

 How Loud Is Too Loud?

 Sound is measured in decibels (dB) on a logarithmic scale.
 With 0 being complete silence, sounds 10 times louder than total silence measure 10 dB, and sounds 100 times louder than silence are 20 dB.

 Sounds below 85 dB will not damage your hearing but sounds over 85 decibels without hearing protection will determine the damage to your hearing.
 The length of time you’re exposed to sounds over 85dB without protection will do increasingly more damage as the sound levels increase.

 At 85 dB, you can be exposed for up to 8 hours without causing damage, but damage occurs with half the exposure time with each increase of 3 dB of sound intensity, so at 88 dB, you can only be exposed for 4 hours.
 Continuing up the scale, you can be exposed to 91 dB for only 2 hours and 94 dB for just 1 hour.